dhsrocha/template-js/README.md

 * Build command: `yarn next start && yarn next export`; and
 * Output folder: `out/`.

-## Design System
+## Design System tooling

 [Storybook](https://storybook.js.org/) is the tool added for providing the repository's design system development.

+### Features

-Altough it is unusual, the configuration is able to support Typesript files, as well as `React` importing is implicity and can be omitted from the source-code.
+* Altough it is unusual, the configuration is able to support Typesript files;
+* `React` importing is implicit and can be omitted from the source-code; and
+* It comes along with various addons' configurations.
+The scripts to configure its workings, as its documentation stands, can be checked for details.

 ### Commands